Rookout/docs/docs/source-repos.md

 If you are transpiling your JavaScript/TypeScript before execution (for instance in your CI/CD), you must include the source maps inline within the source files or as separate files (usually app.map.js) in your deployment.

 For more information, please click [here](node-setup#transpiling-and-source-maps).

+### .Net

+To make sure you are collecting data from the source line where you have set the breakpoint, include your source files within your library.

+For more information, please click [here](dotnet-setup#packaging-sources).

 ## Repository Settings